wharr1203/BloomingtonPetAdoption/README.md

 Information about the legal holding time for animal shelters can be found on this [animal law](https://www.animallaw.info/topic/state-holding-period-laws-impounded-animals#:~:text=These%20laws%20provide%20the%20minimum%20required%20period%20that,holding%20period%20runs%20from%20five%20to%20seven%20days.) website.

+## Notebook Sequence
+1. EDA Cleaning Notebook
+2. Main Notebook
+3. You can then look at additional visualizations in the visualization notebook

 ## Data Understanding

 The dataset that I used can be found [here](https://bloomington.data.socrata.com/dataset/Animal-Shelter-Animals/e245-r9ub)